Interest Accrual#

 - Gas-efficient on-chain

-- Results are independent of transaction frequency
+- Within-day accrual is independent of transaction frequency

-Accrual Example
+Accrual Example#

 Market: 8% APR, daily compounding